preda-devteam/preda/oxd_preda/spec/language_spec.md

 relay@TargetExpression functionName(params);
 relay@shards functionName(params);
 relay@global functionName(params);
+relay@next functionName(params);
 ```
-  There are 3 types of relay targets, as shown in the above example.
+  There are 4 types of relay targets, as shown in the above example.
 The first type is the general form, where **TargetExpression** is an expression that evaluates to a type that matches the function's scope.

   The second type is a broadcast relay, which uses the 'shards' keyword.
 It relays to all the non-global shards, like a broadcast.
 In this case, the called function must be defined in the shard scope.

-  The last type is a global relay, which uses the 'global' keyword.
-It relays to the global shard and must be called from a shard- or address- function.
+  The third type is a global relay, which uses the 'global' keyword.
+It relays to the global shard and cannot be used inside a global function.
 The function must be defined in the global scope.

+  The last type is deferred relay, which uses the 'next' keyword.
+It relays to the same scope as the current transaction but is executed in the next block of the same shard.
+This statement cannot be used in shard-functions.

   In all types, the function being called must be from the same contract.